-- Unrestricted net assets are net assets not subject to donor-imposed restrictions or law. - Temporarily restricted net assets are net assets subject to donor-imposed restrictions that can be fulfilled by actions of the chapter pursuant to those restrictions or that expire by the passage of time.
-Temporarily restricted resources whose restrictions are met in the same reporting periods are recorded as unrestricted. - Permanently restricted net assets are net assets subject to donor-imposed restrictions that the gift cannot be wholly expended on a current basis.
+- Without donor restriction are net assets not subject to donor-imposed restrictions or law. - With donor restrictions - Temporarily restricted are net assets subject to donor-imposed restrictions that can be fulfilled by actions of the chapter pursuant to those restrictions or that expire by the passage of time.
+Temporarily restricted resources whose restrictions are met in the same reporting periods are recorded as unrestricted. - o Permanently restricted are net assets subject to donor-imposed restrictions that the gift cannot be wholly expended on a current basis.
 Investment returns generated from these funds are available for general support of the Chapter's programs and operations unless otherwise stipulated by the donor.